Rick-997/AI-Forensics-Boston-Capstone/reports/Finalized_Project_Proposal.md

 Forensic crime laboratories and the Boston Police Department process thousands of incidents annually under tight resource constraints.
 Ballistics analysis, DNA testing, and firearms-related evidence are extremely time-intensive.
 However, not every reported crime involves a shooting.
 Current workflows treat all incidents uniformly, creating backlogs and delaying justice in shooting-related cases.
 This tool fills the niche of real-time forensic triage so high-impact cases can be prioritized.

 **Why is it worth your time/effort to explore this question?**
 It directly supports the Massachusetts State Police Crime Laboratory and Boston Police Department by enabling faster evidence processing for shooting cases.
 The project uses only free public data, meets every capstone requirement, and delivers immediate stakeholder value.
+With over 300,000 incidents in the Boston dataset since 2015, manual triage is inefficient.
+A predictive model can reduce backlogs and improve public safety outcomes.

 **Is your question novel / original?**
 It is not entirely novel (predictive policing exists), but applying it specifically to forensic lab triage with SHAP explainability for a real-world stakeholder in Boston is original and actionable.